 Seven-story Buddhist tower overlooking Perfume River

-What is the best time of year to visit attractions in Vietnam?
+When is the best season to visit attractions in Vietnam?

 November to April for central and south Vietnam; May-September for northern highlands Sapa.
 Avoid September-November in central Vietnam for typhoon risk.